 - 1/4 c.
 Hibiscus Flowers

 - Seal the jar and shake mixture vigorously until combined.

 - Place jar somewhere cool and dark for two (2) weeks shaking the jar a couple of times per week.

-- After two (2) weeks, strain and pour oxymel into a glass jar and seal tightly for storage.
+- After two (2) weeks, strain with cheese cloth and pour oxymel into a sterilized moresca bottle and seal tightly for storage.